Vladimir-csp/uwsm/README.md

 Ensure your WM does this sequentially upon startup:

-- exports `WAYLAND_DISPLAY` to systemd user manager
+- exports `WAYLAND_DISPLAY` (and other potentially useful vars it sets) to systemd user manager
 - runs `systemd-notify --ready` after that

 Example snippet for sway: